Future of the Royal Air Force: Typhoon

 It was indicated in the 2015 Strategic Defence and Security Review that the RAF would retain its Tranche 1 Typhoons and use them to stand up an additional two squadrons.
 It was also announced that the aircraft would remain in service until 2040, ten years longer than previously planned.
-However, the 2021 defence white paper subsequently announced that the Tranche 1 Typhoons would instead be withdrawn from service by 2025, apart from four based in the Falkland Islands which might be retained.
+The 2021 defence white paper announced that the Tranche 1 Typhoons would instead be withdrawn from service by 2025, apart from four based in the Falkland Islands which might be retained.

 For the more advanced Typhoons remaining in service, the Government also promised to invest further in Typhoon air-to-ground capabilities and in a new active electronically scanned array (AESA) radar, as well as completing integration of the Storm Shadow and Brimstone missiles with the Typhoon.
 107 Tranche 2 and 3 Typhoons will be equipped via "Project Centurion", allowing them to launch Meteor missiles, Brimstone and Storm Shadow missiles.
+The 2026 defence investment plan confirmed the continued investment of £1.1 billion to maintain and upgrade the services' fleet of Typhoon aircraft.